 To Make the Filling

-- Soak raisins in hot water for about 10 minutes to rehydrate them.
+- Soak raisins (and figs if they are very dry/brittle) in hot water for about 10 minutes to rehydrate them.

-- Drain, and then add raisins to the clean bowl of a food processor with all the other ingredients (except hot water) and mix until you get a thick smooth paste.
+- Drain, and then add raisins to the clean bowl of a food processor with all the other ingredients including the nuts (except hot water) and mix until you get a thick smooth paste.

 - If necessary, add some hot water (a tablespoon at a time) if mixture is too dry or will not smooth out.